-Party Switchers during Election Campaigns - from Vote Intention Pre-election to Party Choice Post-election 1968-2014 (percent)
+Figure 9 Party Switchers during Election Campaigns - from Vote Intention Preelection to Party Choice Post-election 1968-2014 (per cent)

-Comment: The results are based on panel data consisting of vote intention data from pre-election face-to-face interviews and information about party choice in post-election mail questionnaires.
+Comment: The results are based on panel data consisting of voting intention data from pre-election face-to-face interviews and information about party choice in post-election mail questionnaires.
 Respondents without a specific vote intention have been assigned a party based on a question about "best party".
 No election campaign panel study was performed in 1970.
 The numbers of respondents vary around 1000.